-As part of the Commonwealth Avenue beautification project, and to further encourage alternative transportation, Boston University recently added new bike racks around campus–an increase of 137% since last year.
+As part of the Commonwealth Avenue beautification project, and to further encourage alternative transportation, Boston University has been adding bike racks around both campuses in response to higher ridership.

 On the Boston University Medical Campus, TranSComm operates two bike cages; one located at the Menino Pavilion on Harrison Ave, and the other on East Newton Street, allowing a capacity of 320 bicycles.
 Spots are available for $20.00 per year and can be purchased through the Office of Transportation Services.
 Bike racks are also located throughout the campus, including 610 and 710 Albany Street Garages.